mattiaspaul/ChasingClouds/README.md

 ## Chasing clouds: Differentiable volumetric rasterisation of point clouds as a highly efficient and accurate loss for large-scale deformable 3D registration
 Code, models and dataset for ICCV 2023 (oral) paper on differentiable volumetric rasterisation of point clouds for 3D registration

-Trained models can be found in the subdirectory models, inference and evaluation code for the geometric networks is already available.
-Instance optimisation and training of models will follow soon (at latest in time for ICCV in October 2023).
+Trained models can be found in the subdirectory models, inference, binaries for Adam optimisation and evaluation code for the geometric networks is already available.
+Open source code for instance optimisation and training of models will follow soon (at latest in time for ICCV in October 2023).

 # Datasets
 The newly created LCSD500 dataset is available for download at https://cloud.imi.uni-luebeck.de/s/mtPmXoeNrnntNBg (170MB).